 Tablas Creek Vineyards was founded in 1989 as a partnership between the Perrin family of Château de Beaucastel and Robert Haas of Vineyard Brands.
 As I noted in my 60 Second Review of the 2000 Beaucastel Châteauneuf-du-Pape, the Perrins have been in charge of the legendary Rhone property since 1909.

 Aaron Romano of Wine Spectator noted that Haas also helped launch Sonoma-Cutrer and promoted on a national stage the prestigious California wines of Chappellet, Joseph Phelps, Hanzell, Kistler and Freemark Abbey.
-In 1980, he co-found the distribution firm Winebow Group.
+In 1980, he co-founded the distribution firm Winebow Group.

 Robinson, Julia Harding and José Vouillamoz note in Wine Grapes that historically the grape was believed to have been brought to Piedmont originally as a gift from Ligurian oil merchants.
-The first documentation of the grape was in the Roero region in 1676 where it was reported to be a “favorite” for consumption as a table grape.
+The first documentation of the vine was in the Roero region in 1676, where it was a “favorite” table grape.